comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 Contains what reason or which company/supplier was responsible for a case happening.
 From 2025 this only contains the reason/explanation for a case, not company/supplier.

 {% enddocs %}

+# Cutoff Calendar
+{% docs column__cutoff_calendar_id %}

+The unique identifier for a row in the cutoff calendar.

+{% enddocs %}

+{% docs column__cutoff_at_local_time %}

+The local timestamp when cutoff takes place for the corresponding menu week.

+{% enddocs %}

+{% docs column__cutoff_at_utc %}

+The UTC timestamp when cutoff takes place for the corresponding menu week.

+{% enddocs %}

+# Cutoff
+{% docs column__cutoff_id %}

+The unique identifier for a row in the cutoffs table.

+{% enddocs %}

+{% docs column__cutoff_name %}

+The name of the cutoff.
+There is a cutoff for each country and an additional cutoff for Godt Matlyst (external company).
+Cutoff is a timestamp when orders become locked for a particular menu week and country.
+It is usually scheduled for the same time every week.
+Changes are often enforced around red days.

+{% enddocs %}

+{% docs column__cutoff_description %}

+Describes when in the week cutoff usually occurs.

+{% enddocs %}